-SUBJECT: COMPREHENSIVE MONITORING PROGRAM STRATEGY FOR CALIFORNIA AND 2010 ANNUAL PROGRES REPORT
+SUBJECT: COMPREHENSIVE MONITORING PROGRAM STRATEGY FOR CALIFORNIA AND 2010 ANNUAL PROGRESS REPORT

 On November 26, 2007, the Secretaries of Cal/EPA and Natural Resources signed the Memorandum of Understanding (MOU) establishing the California Water Quality Monitoring Council (Monitoring Council), as required by CA SB 1070 (Kehoe, 2006).
-Pursuant to the legislation, the Monitoring Council on December 1, 2008 sent to you its initial recommendations for maximizing the efficiency and effectiveness of existing water quality data collection and dissemination, and for ensuring that collected data are maintained and available for use by decision makers and the public.
-For two years, the Monitoring Council has working with limited resources and the cooperation of other agencies and programs to implement its vision, convening a number of theme-specific workgroups and creating the My Water Quality website (www.CaWaterQuality.net) and three prototype Internet portals of water quality and related ecosystem information.
-Earlier this year, we briefed you on this progress and are grateful for your enthusiastic support.
+Pursuant to the legislation, the Monitoring Council on December 1, 2008 sent to you its initial recommendations for maximizing the efficiency and effectiveness of existing water quality and associated ecosystem data collection and dissemination, and for ensuring that collected data are maintained and available for use by decision makers and the public.
+This letter summarizes progress in the past calendar year and presents the Monitoring Council's recommended Comprehensive Monitoring Program Strategy that will quide the Monitoring Council's activities into the future.